I belong to a whisky club.

 Soho Whisky Club is definitely to be recommended for its laidback atmosphere, fantastic choice and wonderful staff, however, the tastings are the true lure.
 Every couple of weeks, the powers that be bring in a Whisky God to run free tastings for members.
 These evenings give participants the opportunity to try six or seven drams either from a particular distillery or a range of distilleries owned or bottled by a single company.
 The Ambassador talks about the company, their specific process of distilling, and then leads guests through the sampling.
 Tasting notes are shouted out by all and “there are no wrong answers”, making the nights fantastically interactive, educationally boozy and most importantly, great fun.

 Monthly cigar tastings are also offered to members and consist of one or two cigars paired with different tipples, be they sherry, port, calvados, Armagnac, cognac, wine, gin, tequila or, of course, whisky.
 For these events, there is an ambassador present from both the drinks supplier and the cigar company to talk about their respective products.

-Read our interview with SWC’s General Manager, George Keeble, here.
+Read our interview with Soho Whisky Club’s General Manager, George Keeble, here.